morrownr/88x2bu/README.md

 Do not set the 2.4G Network and the 5G Network to the same name.
 Many routers come with both networks set to the same name.

 Set Power Saving: off.
-This can help in some situation.
+This can help in some situations.

 After making these changes, reboot the router.